Cottage, 38 m², Sleeps 2 people

 Low Season : March 15 - May 14, October 16 - December 23, January 1 - 10

-From 1967 on a little yellow schoolbus scoured the countryside and took all the children on the farms and in the castle to the elementary school in Castelnuovo Berardenga.
+From 1967 on, La Scuola was no longer used as a school, as a little yellow school bus scoured the countryside and took all the children from the farms and the castle to the elementary school in Castelnuovo Berardenga.
 The bus trip was the best part of the children’s day.